 where Θ is the feasible parameter space, expressing the prior uncertainty of parameters.
-Given that hydrological models are, by nature, imperfect simulators of real world systems of high complexity, the above vector optimization problem is ill-posed.
-This precludes the possibility of finding a utopian solution, namely a specific parameter set that simultaneously minimizes all residuals.
-However, on the basis of the Pareto optimality notion, we can locate a subset of the feasible parameter space $\Theta^ \subset \Theta$, which contains the non-dominated vectors of parameters, while the rest of the space is captured by the dominated vectors, corresponding to non-acceptable trade-offs of residuals.
+Given that hydrological models are, as discussed before, imperfect simulators of complex natural systems, the above vector optimization problem is ill-posed.
+This prevents the possibility of finding a utopian solution, namely a specific parameter set that simultaneously minimizes all residuals.
+However, on the basis of the Pareto optimality notion, we can locate a subset of the feasible parameter space $\Theta^ \subset \Theta$, which contains the non-dominated vectors of parameters, while the rest of the space is captured by the dominated vectors, corresponding to non-acceptable trade-offs of the residuals.

 The above formulation entails the separate minimization of all model residuals, whose number is impractically large; for instance, given a single observable response to fit, the problem dimension is equal to the calibration horizon.
 This makes the interpretation of their trade-offs impossible, since the Pareto front becomes too extended, if not tending to cover the entire M-dimensional objective space (Coello Coello, 2005).
-Moreover, the magnitudes of the individual residuals $e_i(\theta)$ are directly related through the model structure, thus making (1) not properly defined in multiobjective terms (Gupta et al., 1998).
-So, instead of minimizing residuals themselves, we can correctly state a multiobjective configuration of the calibration problem, assuming a limited number of fitting criteria that account for representative aspects of the model performance with regard to the behaviour of the hydrological system.
+Moreover, the magnitudes of the individual residuals $e_i(\theta)$ are directly related through the model structure, thus equation (1) is not properly defined in multi-objective terms (Gupta et al., 1998).
+So, instead of minimizing residuals themselves, we can correctly state a multi-objective configuration of the calibration problem, assuming a limited number of fitting criteria that account for representative aspects of the model performance with regard to the behaviour of the hydrological system.
 Therefore, the problem is reduced to:

-maximize
+maximize $$g[e(\theta)]$$

-$$g[e(\theta)] = \{g_1[e(\theta)], g_2[e(\theta)], \dots, g_m[e(\theta)]\}, \theta \in \Theta$$
+= $\{g_1[e(\theta)], g_2[e(\theta)], ..., g_m[e(\theta)]\}, \theta \in \Theta$ (2)

-(2)

-where $g_i[e(\theta)]$ are scalar performance measures that should be approximately uncorrelated and preserve the information contained in observations, and m the reduced dimension, with $m \ll M$.
-The above problem is handled either using an aggregating or a multiobjective evolutionary approach to identify a single solution or a Pareto optimal set, respectively.
-While the first strategy is typically employed in practice, the second one is definitely more integrated, since it allows for investigating possible conflicts between the components of the vector objective function (2).
+where $g_i[e(\theta)]$ are scalar performance measures that ideally should be approximately uncorrelated and preserve the information contained in the observations, and m is the reduced dimension, with $m \ll M$.
+The above problem is handled using either an aggregating or a multi-objective evolutionary approach to identify a single solution or a Pareto optimal set, respectively.
+While the first strategy is typically employed in practice, the second one is definitely more integrated, since it allows for investigating possible conflicts between the components of the vector objective function (equation 2).

-From a mathematical point-of-view, all non-dominated parameter sets with respect to criteria g_i correspond to equivalently optimal (in the Pareto sense) solutions of (2).
-This reveals that equifinality (mainly as treated within the GLUE framework) and dominance are closely related (but not identical), since both seek feasible model configurations that are next distinguished into two categories, corresponding to acceptable or not representations of the physical system.
-But while the GLUE method utilizes subjective criteria to differentiate the behavioural simulators from the non-behavioural ones, the multiobjective paradigm is founded on a more strict notion, i.e. the principle of dominance, for evaluating alternative solutions.
+From a mathematical point-of-view, all parameter sets that are non-dominated with respect to criteria g_i correspond to equivalently optimal (in the Pareto sense) solutions of equation (2).
+This reveals that equifinality (mainly as treated within the GLUE framework) and dominance are closely related (but not identical), since both seek feasible model configurations that are then distinguished in two categories corto acceptable or not acceptable responding representations of the physical system.
+But while the GLUE method utilizes subjective criteria to differentiate the behavioural simulators from the non-behavioural ones, the multi-objective paradigm is founded on a stricter notion, i.e. the principle of dominance, for evaluating alternative solutions.
 Moreover, in GLUE, the behavioural solutions are not equivalent since they are classified according to the likelihood function.
-As shown in Fig. 2, a non-dominated solution obtained through multiobjective analysis is not necessary behavioural and vice-versa.
-On the other hand, formal Bayesian inference techniques do not differentiate behavioural from non-behavioural models - they only give a tiny likelihood to poor simulators.
-Further discussion on the comparison of the above approaches is provided in sub-section 4.3.
+As shown in Fig. 2, a non-dominated solution obtained through multi-objective analysis is not necessarily behavioural and vice versa.
+On the other hand, formal Bayesian inference techniques do not differentiate behavioural from non-behavioural models-they only give a tiny likelihood to poor simulators.
+Further discussion on the comparison of the above approaches is provided in Section 4.3.